TerryCraddock/simpleGPT/README.md

 Usage

-main.py does training and inference in the same function I amy update this later.
+main.py does training and inference in the same function I may update this later.

 Training